leonardovalle34/virtualteacher/README.md

 This project runs with Python.

-to run this project run python3 main
+to run this project run python3 app.py